olympicsoftware/oly-dialog/README.md

 promise returned by the `show()` method.
 If no `returnValue` is specified then the promise is rejected.

-Closing the dialog can also be achieved using the `oly-dialog-close` directive.
+Closing the dialog can also be achieved using the `oly-dialog-close` directive, which can be used either as an element or an attribute.
 This directive must be used as a child of the `<dialog>` element.

 ```html
 <oly-dialog-close return="expression"></oly-dialog-close>